Trump rails against Mueller investigation, dismisses McCabe’s notes as ‘Fake Memos’

 Comey is publishing a memoir next month that is expected to detail his interactions with Trump and investigation of Russian interference, among other topics.

-In a Sunday morning tweet, Trump accused Comey of lying in testimony to Congress when he was questioned by Senate Judiciary Committee Chairman Charles E. Grassley, R-Iowa.
+In a Sunday morning tweet, Trump accused Comey of lying in testimony to Congress when he was questioned by Senate Judiciary Committee Chairman Charles Grassley, R-Iowa.

 The president wrote: “Wow, watch Comey lie under oath to Senator G when asked ‘have you ever been an anonymous source … or known someone else to be an anonymous source . . .?’
 He said strongly ‘never, no.’ He lied as shown clearly on @foxandfriends.”